Master's places are available for teachers to complete postgraduate study in inclusive education to continue supporting students of all abilities.

 - a contribution towards teacher replacement for practicum

-- four years to complete the course.
+- allowance of four years to complete the course.

 Australian Catholic University